Hampton Roads, Virginia Eviction Laws

 Domestic violence victims in Virginia enjoy special protections.
 That being said, a tenant must meet all the requirements first to become eligible.
 (Va.
 Code Ann. § 55.1-1245(D) (2020).)

-Retaliating against your tenant is illegal.
-You cannot, for example, retaliate against your tenant for joining or forming a tenant’s union.
+Retaliating against a tenant is illegal.
+A landlord must not, for example, retaliate against their tenant for joining or forming a tenant’s union.
 (Va.
 Code Ann. § 55.1-1258 (2020).)

 4. Writ of Possesion

-This is the final notice requesting a tenant to leave on their own.
-Once granted, the tenant will have 72 hours to move out.
-If they don’t, the sheriff will have no other option left other than to forcefully evict them.
+The writ of eviction is the final notice and judge rule requesting a tenant to leave on their own.
+Once granted, the tenant will have 72 hours from the current date to move out.
+If they don’t, the sheriff's office will have no other option left other than to forcefully evict them.

 Bottom Line